Sparse Regular Expression Matching: Introduction

-To achieve our bounds we develop several interesting techniques of independent interest, including a novel decomposition of state-set transitions from the structure of the parse tree of the regular expression, and a reduction for efficiently computing batched predecessors using any (non-batched) predecessor data structure as a black box.
+We develop several new insights and techniques of independent interest, including new structural properties of the parse trees of regular expressions, a novel decomposition of state-set transitions based on parse trees, and a fast batched predecessor data structure.

+We show how to decompose any state-set transition $\delta(S,\alpha)$ into a set of \emph{internal transitions} on a set of $O(|S| + |\delta(S,\alpha)|)$ \emph{transition nodes} of the parse tree of $R$.
+We have two types of internal transitions: one for $\odot$ and one for $\ast$.
+Intuitively, if $R(v) = R(u) \odot R(w)$ then the internal $\odot$-transition of $v$ wrt.\ $\alpha$ are all the states/positions in $R(w)$ reachable from a state/position in $R(u)$ using a transition labeled $\alpha$.
+The internal $\ast$-transitions are more complicated to describe, but both types of internal transitions are independent of the state set $S$.
+We show how to represent $R$ in linear space to efficiently compute internal transitions for any node $v$ and character~$\alpha$.